milin/hackfest/README.rst

 hackfest
 ========

 So far, this is a simple prototype of the scoring server/client for the ``hackfest`` competition.

-More information can be found at our website, <http://jonwaltman.github.com/hackfest/>.
+Check out the website, <http://jonwaltman.github.com/hackfest/>.

 Dependencies